- Creating and Making Use of a New Result Template

 Inserting the Global Search Box inside of an External Component Section

-To insert a Coveo Global Searchbox in multiple pages at a time, you might want to perform the component insertion instructions below by opening the
+To insert a Coveo Global Searchbox in many pages at a time, you might want to perform the component insertion instructions below by opening the

 __Standard Values items of your relevant templates in the Sitecore Experience Editor.
 This way, all items based off of these templates will inherit the changes.